- Aerospace Engineer

 KS5 Physics at OASB

 Students studying A-level Physics will continue they journey they began as scientists at GCSE and will leave prepared to study physics or any hard science at A-level.
-They will develop skills of inquiry, self-expression and data analysis to a higher degree, and will become discerning critiques of their environment and their own assumptions.
+They will develop skills of inquiry, self-expression and data analysis to a higher degree, and will become discerning critics of their environment and their own assumptions.

 For further information on the KS5 Physics curriculum at OASB please email firstname.lastname@example.org